SFTtech/openage/README.md

 on WINDOWS:
 -----------

+there is no windows version yet, you may implement the port!

-we don't have any interest in porting the game, but we are using cross-platform libraries wherever possible, so porting should not be a big issue.
+we don't have any interest in porting the game to ms windows, but we are using cross-platform libraries wherever possible, so porting should not be a big issue.

 if you are keen on porting the game, go for it. there should be as few preprocessor switches as possible;
-if possible they should all be concentrated in one 'cross-platform abstraction file' we suggest using either cygwin-g++ or mingw32-g++ as the windows compiler cygwin will probably be the least effort.
+preferably they should all be put in one 'cross-platform abstraction file'. we suggest using either cygwin-g++ or mingw32-g++ as the windows compiler, cygwin will probably be the least effort.